-Of course this is an example and the follow up schedule will be worked out according to your particular needs.
+This is just an example.
+Your doctor will work out your follow up schedule according to your particular needs.

 Your doctor or nurse specialist examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if anything is worrying you.
 You might also have tests at some visits.

 You'll probably have a blood test for the marker AFP at every visit if you've had a hepatocellular cancer (HCC).
 You may also have blood tests that measure how well your liver is working (liver function tests).
 Other tests may include:

 - CT scans

 - ultrasound scans

 You won't have all these tests at every visit to your specialist.
 They may only arrange scans if you have a new symptom or if there's something specific that needs checking.
 After liver surgery, it's usual to have a CT scan or an MRI scan every year.